May 1, 2011

 c.
 Qualifications for the Award.

-(1) The basis of the award will be for outstanding contributions to the field of coal geology as defined in the bylaws of the Coal Geology Division of the Society as, “coal geology,” as defined in Article I-3.
+(1) The basis of the award will be for outstanding contributions to the field of coal geology as defined in the bylaws of the Energy Geology Division of the Society as, “coal geology,” as defined in Article I-3.

 (2) Generally, the award will be made for contributions considered to advance the field of coal geology in North America, but contributions by workers outside of North America deemed to advance coal geology in North America may be considered for the award.